 Report names matter, and without a published and enforced set of rules, you will, in time, have chaos.
 And the effort to resolve the problems may make you want to junk it all and start over.

 There is an easier way.
-Your organization should have report naming conventions as part of its data governance policy.
+Your organization should have a report on naming conventions as part of its data governance policy.
 If your organization doesn’t have a data governance team or function, we recommend you get started on it right away.
 Your organization may have all the procedures in place, but may not have named them governance.
 Start with your CIO to learn how it works in your business.

 Data Governance